lawrencewoodman/techtinkering.com/content/articles/2018-12-01-advent-of-code-2018-25-days-25-languages.md

 <a name="day9" /></a>
 ## Day 9: Marble Mania - Julia
 For [day 9](https://adventofcode.com/2018/day/9) I have chosen [Julia](https://julialang.org/).
 I've never written anything in Julia so this was complete new for me.
-I found it pretty easy to get a solution written and found this to be a really clear and good looking language.
+I found it pretty easy to get a solution written and really like this clear and good looking language.
+I particularly like the type system and its dispatch methods.

 ```` julia
 # Code for Day 9 of Advent of Code: https://adventofcode.com/2018/day/9